APP DESIGN | RESEARCH & DESIGN

 Reflect the warmth and relevance of the church community through design

 I conducted user research for two key reasons.
-First, as a not-for-profit working with a limited budget, we needed to uncover which features were absolutely essential to prioritise for the initial release.
-Second, I wanted to validate (or challenge) my assumptions about user frustrations and opportunities, so we could confidently focus our efforts on solving the right problems
+First, as a not-for-profit working with a limited budget, we needed to determine which features were essential to prioritise for the initial release.
+Second, I wanted to validate (or challenge) my assumptions about user frustrations and opportunities, so we could confidently focus our efforts on solving the right problems.

 Research Methods

-Competitor Analysis / Exploratory interviews / Contextual Inquiry / Usability Testing / Journey Map / Affinity Map / Personas / Card Sorting
+Competitor Analysis / Exploratory interviews / Contextual Inquiry / Usability Testing / Affinity Map / Personas / Card Sorting

 Insights

-Through affinity mapping, I synthesised insights into key patterns that surfaced repeatedly across interviews:
+Through affinity mapping, I synthesised insights into key themes that consistently emerged across interviews:

-Newcomers felt unsure and anxious about what to expect at church
+Community: Newcomers felt unsure about available programs and what to expect when attending church.

 The original brief was to design a full-featured app including events, sermons, giving, groups, and rostering.
-However, after validating the research with stakeholders, the project pivoted to focus on Events, proven to be the highest-priority area based on user feedback.
+However, after consulting with staff, the focus shifted to Events, identified as the highest priority based on organisational needs.

 The MVP was shaped by these main priorities: